HY TAROT CARDS? How can tarot cards possibly be relevant in the twenty first century?

 Card 21, The World, or sometimes The Universe, can represent celebrating an accomplishment and achieving a reward from a long life or journey of work or productivity.
 Roberta Lynn Bondar, ninth Chancellor (2003 to 2009), is Canada’s first female astronaut who photographed the world from outer space, winning international awards of recognition as an inspiring leader among Canadians and women alike.

 HE TWENTY TWO tarot archetypes are universally applicable to any contemporary work of fiction (like novels or movies) or any individual personal life story (like biographies).
 Tarot is also applicable to you and to everyone of one us on a personal level.
 Some psychics are experts at tarot and can guide you through an insightful interpretation of a spread.
 But the authenticity of a tarot reading can only be verified by the client’s own intuition and inner knowing.
 The seeker is the ultimate arbiter and judge of the quality of a psychic’s reading.
 The messages conveyed by psychics to you personally will only resonate sometimes.
 The more experienced, well read and gifted the psychic is, the better.
 Some psychics can be charlatans and dupes.
 Others are legit.
-I trust and personally recommend Ontario based psychics and mediums such as Carolyn Molnar and Canada's “Barefoot Prophet” Paul Pacific.
+I trust and personally recommend Toronto's Carolyn Molnar, Canada's “Barefoot Prophet” Paul Pacific and Peterborough's very own psychic and medium, Rev. Judy Morgan.

 For further reading on tarot I recommend Aleister Crowley’s The Book of Thoth.
 For those starting out I recommend Sarah Bartlett’s helpfully accessible introductory work, The Tarot Bible.
 And of course a tarot reading list wouldn’t be complete without Paul Foster Case’s remarkable esoteric opus, The True and Invisible Rosicrucian Order.
 The last book there as it appears on Amazon is a forgery.
 If you want a genuine copy, go to the source.
 Get it from the official Builders of the Adytum website at: www.bota.org